Islam-Ragab015/Islam-Ragab015/README.md

 - 📚 Flutter & Dart for mobile app development.
 - 📚 Firebase for backend services and real-time databases.
 - 📚 State Management using BLoC and Cubit.
-- 📚 UI/UX design principles, with a focus on responsive and modern interfaces.
+- 📚 UI/UX design principles, focusing on responsive and modern interfaces.
 - 📚 Git and GitHub for version control and collaboration.
 - 📚 Experience with RESTful APIs and third-party integrations.
 - 📚 Agile methodologies, promoting efficient project management.